This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Three years and dozens of reporting platforms later, I finally asked the question that changed everything: “What would make you actually read these reports?”

-The answer transformed not just my reporting, but my entire client relationship model.
+The answer transformed not just my reporting, but my entire approach to client relationships.

 In This Issue